acdirican/invetory-master-jpa-hibernate/README.md

 In terms JPA features, the project runs queries using SQL, JPQL, NamedQueries, stored procedure, NamedStoredProcedure, as well ass Entity, Embeddable and SecondaryTable.

-You can run the project using JPA (EntityManager, persistance.xml) or native Hibernate (Session, hibernate.cfg.xml) using the factory BaseRepository
+You can run the project using JPA (Persistence, EntityManagerFactory, EntityManager, persistance.xml) or native Hibernate (Configuration, SessionFactory,Session, hibernate.cfg.xml, hibernate.properties) using the factory BaseRepository

 The project has an MVC like architecture in which CLI, Repository and Model are seperated.
 It also applies Repository Pattern.